ck46/promptflow/README.md

 ## Development

-For information about setting up the development environment, running tests, and contributing to PromptFlow, see the following resources:
+For information about setting up the development environment, running tests, and contributing to EvolutePrompt, see the following resources:

 - [Testing Documentation](docs/testing.md): Instructions for running and writing tests
 - [Contributing Guidelines](CONTRIBUTING.md): Guidelines for contributing to the project